DurgNomis-drol/ha_toyota/info.md

 - Read your odometer to see how far your car haven driven totally.
 - See your numberplate and other details about your car.
 - Weekly, monthly and yearly statistics.
+- Window and lights sensors.
+- Door and door lock sensors, including hood and trunk sensor.
+- Is key in car and over all status sensor.
 - And more...

 ### Installations